MetOffice/lfric_core/documentation/source/how_it_works/parallelism/lfric_mpi.rst

 MPI_F08/Legacy
 ^^^^^^^^^^^^^^

-As an alternative to not using the system MPI at all, the system MPI library can use one of two interfaces.
+As an alternative to not using MPI at all, the lfric MPI wrapper can use one of two interfaces to the Fortran MPI library.
 The original "legacy" interface stores many of its internals (such as the handle used to identify communicators) as integers.
 This means that it impossible to implement effective type checking - one integer looks just like any other to the compiler.
 A second interface was implemented